Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 Option 1 - currently cancelled because of the landslide.

-This is the one I'd normally recommend if you want to travel from Paris to Naples in a single day.
+If you want to travel from Paris to Naples in a single day, this is normally the option I'd recommend.

 Treat it as a chill-out day as 1,671 km of France, Italy and the Alps unfold outside your window.

 You take the early morning Frecciarossa train from Paris to Milan, with cafe-bar, power sockets at all seats & free WiFi.
-It's a high-speed dash from Paris to Lyon followed by a leisurely scenic meander through the Alps to Turin, then another high-speed run into Milan.
+It's a high-speed dash from Paris to Lyon then a leisurely scenic meander through the Alps to Turin, then another high-speed run into Milan.

 There's time for a coffee at the magnificent Milan Centrale - an attraction in its own right, can you spot Mussolini?
 You then take another comfortable high-speed Frecciarossa to Naples Centrale, arriving early evening.